-Our associated persons (both registered and unregistered) must promptly report any potential violations of the firm's AML compliance Officer, unless the violations implicate the AML Compliance Person, in which case the associated person shall report to the firm's President or CEO.
+Our associated persons (both registered and unregistered) must promptly report any potential violations of the firm's AML compliance program to the firm's AML Compliance Officer, unless the violations implicate the AML Compliance Person, in which case the associated person shall report to the firm's President or CEO.
 Such reports will be confidential, and the employee will suffer no retaliation for making them.